sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1569	Number of Ways to Reorder Array to Get Same BST    		50.0%	Hard
+given array a permutation of 1 to n.
+Insert the elements in order to BST. find the number of different ways to reorder nums so that we get the same BST as nums.
+Key information: BST.
+- use the first element as the root, and smaller one as the left, bigger ones as the right, both as a subproblem.
+- can choose left first or right first.
+- for left first, assuming we have m nodes in left, and n nodes in right, then it is equivalent to interleave the left array into right array.
+C(m+n,n) nleft*nright*comb(n-1,left) recursive, combination, modular inverse, pascal triangle (using dp to get combination) ->>

 <<-1594	Maximum Non Negative Product in a Matrix    		31.9%	Medium
 given a grid, from top left to bottom right, only right and down movement. return the max product among all the paths.